Universal communication part II: channels with memory: Introduction

+In this chapter, ideas from Chapter~\ref{chap:prior_prediction} and Chapter~\ref{chap:univ_modadditive} are combined to generalize the previous results.
+It is shown that the IFB capacity is asymptotically universally attainable for any channel with a fading memory, i.e. where the effect of the far history on channel behavior in the future is vanishing.
+For completely general channels, without the requirement of fading memory, the same universal system approaches the AFB capacity.
+The use of the two properties of the modulo-additive channel, namely, fixed prior and lack of memory, is avoided as much as possible, and the assumptions made on the channel are significantly minimized.
+The result of this chapter is the following theorem: }

-\begin{theorem} For any $\epsilon > 0$ there exists a sequence of adaptive rate systems with feedback and common randomness for growing values of $N$, such that with probability of at least $1-\epsilon$ the message is received correctly with a rate of:
+\begin{theorem} For any $\epsilon > 0$ there exists a sequence of adaptive rate systems over a block of size $N$ with feedback and common randomness, for growing values of $N$, such that with a probability of at least $1-\epsilon$ the message is received correctly with a rate of: